 The information you give us is not linked to any other NHS or clinical records.
 All our staff are trained in confidentiality, and personal information is kept secure and only shared with other organisations if needed to deliver our service.
 We are required to keep information about donors and donations for at least 30 years.
 You can find out more, including information about your rights, on the NIBTS Data Privacy page or in our Donor Privacy Notice.

-Over the coming months in readiness for the implementation of these recommendations on 6th September 2021 these new questions will be added to eligibility questionnaire new and existing donors complete prior to their donation.
+Over the coming months, in readiness for the implementation of these recommendations new questions will be added to eligibility questionnaire new and existing donors complete prior to their donation.

 We realise that being asked about specific sexual practices is something you may not be used to or find embarrassing.
 However, we hope you will understand the need for these questions and answer them completely honestly as this is very important in maintaining the safety of the blood supply.